ZaynHamza/Text-generator/README.md

 # Text-generator
-An NLP project, a sentences generator from stories or novels as a source to the model.
+An NLP project, a sentences generator from stories or novels as a source to the model using NLTK.

 The default source text file is a sample from the Game of Thrones script.